psforever/PSF-LoginServer/README.md

 The login and world servers (this repo runs both by default) are built to work with PlanetSide version 3.15.84.0.
 Anything older is not guaranteed to work.
 Currently there are no binary releases of the server as the state is pre-alpha.
 You will need to have a development environment set up in order to get it running.
-If you just want to play, join the [public test server](#connecting-to-the-server-through-the-client)!
+If you just want to play, you don't need to set up a development environment.
+Join the public test server by following the *[PSForever Server Connection Guide](https://docs.google.com/document/d/1ZMx1NUylVZCXJNRyhkuVWT0eUKSVYu0JXsU-y3f93BY/edit)*, which has the instructions on downloading the game and using the PSForever launcher to start the game.

 <p align="center">
   <kbd>